gszep/gpuweb/The-Multi-Explainer.md

 WebGPU already exposes one queue object per device (`GPUDevice.defaultQueue`).

-**Note:** Queues do not directly provide GPU parallelism or concurrency; they only improve the occupancy of available hardware on the GPU.
+**Note:** Queues do not directly provide GPU parallelism or concurrency.
 All programmable GPU work is structured to be parallelizable across GPU cores, and it is already possible for independent work on a single queue to be interleaved or run out-of-order at the discretion of the hardware/driver schedulers, within the constraints of ordering guarantees (which, in native APIs, are implicit or provided by the application via barriers).
+Multi-queue only improves the occupancy of available hardware on the GPU when the two tasks at the front of two queues can better occupy hardware resources than just one of the tasks would.

 ### What's missing?